 Now that you have viewed the course, you must complete this online quiz in test your knowledge.
 When you have completed the last question, click the “Finish Your Understanding and Feedback” button to submit your final answers.
 You may not return to review or change your answers after submitting or if you close the browser window.
 You may restart the quiz if needed.

 Your quiz score will be displayed on your screen upon submitting your answers.
-A score of 70% (4 questions out 5 correct) is required to pass the quiz.
+A score of 70% is required to pass the quiz.

 You have already completed the your understanding and feedback before.
 Hence you can not start it again.

 You must sign in or sign up to start the your understanding and feedback.